conor-b-abraham/FibMap/README.md

 pistacking_tyr_sel              = # The selection command for tyrosine rings
 pistacking_his_sel              = # The selection command for histidine rings
 pistacking_trp_sel              = # The selection command for tryptophan rings
-nprocs                          = # The number of processors to use
+waterbridge_max_order           = # The maximum order of water bridge to include nprocs                          = # The number of processors to use
 ```
 </details>